Rakshith-611/CS50-AI/README.md

 My solutions to the problem sets of Harvard's CS50's introduction to artificial intelligence with Python.

-Each problem set is in a different branch, just like how cs50's submissions repo is set up.
+Each problem is on a different branch, just like how cs50's submissions repo is set up.